 - Does the layout and quality of your landing page match what the visitor was expecting from the ad that they clicked?
 Here is where consistency of messaging is very important

 - And again, the accuracy of audience targeting.
 Especially for B2B companies, this can mean that you’re targeting the right types of companies but perhaps not the right decision-makers.

 Make adjustments to your audience targeting, ad creative design, messaging, and your landing page, and see how your cost per click, and by association your ROAS changes as a result.

 As we shared above, showing the same product in an ad as on the corresponding landing page is best practice.
 Dynamic ad and landing page templates can be further personalized to show the products that a particular visitor was looking at from a prior visit, as well as products that are related to the ones that your visitor was looking at.

-When you personalize the user experience to individual preferences and interests, you can create a more engaging and relevant journey that is more likely to result in conversions.
+When you personalize the user experience to individual preferences through social ad A/B testing, you can create a more engaging and relevant journey that is more likely to result in conversions.

 By demonstrating that you understand and value your customers’ needs and preferences, you can foster a stronger connection and increase brand loyalty.
 And by offering a personalized ad-to-page journey, you can differentiate your brand from competitors and stand out in a crowded market.

 Increase your speed to conversion with social ad A/B testing

 It’s all about increasing your speed to lead here.
 And making the most of the limited attention you will get from your page visitors.
 So employ tactics like:

 - Focus on scarcity (ticking clock, deal end dates)